 There is a lot to do in the coastal Georgia area.
 Here are a few favorites from "veteran Marne spouses".
 We, in no way, benefit from our endorsement of these activities.

-Savannah is about a 45 minute drive northeast of post.
+Savannah is about a 45 minutes drive northeast of post

 Leopold's: Broughton Street, ice cream

-Jekyll Island is about an hour and fifteen minutes south of post.
-It has dog-friendly beaches, a water park, and the Georgia Sea Turtle Center.
-It costs $6 to get on the island, but then parking is free in most places.
+Jekyll Island is about an hour and fifteen minutes south of post. it has dog-friendly beaches, a water park, and the Georgia Sea Turtle Center.
+It costs $6 to get on the island, but there is free parking in most places